 Once you have decided on the apparatus and quantities you can outline a plan.

 It may be necessary to change or adjust the plan.
 Do not be afraid to change the plan in mid experiment.

-Make a note of any changes and discuss the reasons for these changes in your evaluation.
+Make a note of any changes of your initial plan and discuss the reasons for these changes in your evaluation.

-You are familiar with all the sophisticated lab equipment available to you in the Colonel By Chem Lab.
+You are familiar with all the sophisticated lab equipment available to you in the Colonel By Chemistry Laboratory.

 Let me know the chemicals and solutions that you may require, before performing the lab.